 It depends on how much value you can get from the points and miles you’re earning.

 For example, Heather could use 30,000 Starwood points to stay at the luxurious Starwood Category 7 Prince de Galles hotel in Paris.
 Rooms here can cost $1,000+ per night.
 So paying ~$300 or so in fees could be worth it.

 I’d probably only use this method if I had a lot of minimum spending to meet in a short amount of time.
 Because there are lots of other (free or cheap) ways to meet minimum spending!

 If Heather wants to pay fewer fees, she could consider the Chase Slate card.
-It has a 0% intro APR on balance transfers for the 1st 15 months and there’s NO fee to transfer a balance in the 1st 60 days of having the card.
-(Correct as of April 10, 2016.)
+It has a 0% intro APR on balance transfers for the 1st 15 months and there’s NO fee to transfer a balance in the 1st 60 days of having the card (then 15.49% to 24.24% variable) (Correct as of April 10, 2016.)

 But it doesn’t have a sign-up bonus and does NOT earn miles, points, or cash back.